olivrw/LP-robust-conformal/README.md

-# Robust Conformal Prediction with Levy-Prokhorov Distribution Shift
+# Robust Conformal Prediction under Levy-Prokhorov Distribution Shift

 This repository implements a conformal prediction algorithm that is robust to Levy-Prokhorov type distribution shifts.